So, You Don’t Think Sunscreen Is Important?

 They are using both sunscreen and sunblocking clothing to protect their skin.
 They assure me they are more careful than they were when younger.

-Sunscreen makers tell you to put on an adiquent amount.
+Sunscreen makers tell you to put on enough to cover yourself.
 Cover your body well.
-Not getting on enough sunscreen is a major reason we should have a back-up plan.
+Not getting on enough sunscreen is a major reason we should have a backup plan.

 I’m Not Going Out Today!

 Well, you know how that went.
-Next time sure didn’t happen very often.
-I was also learning about watching the intensity of the sun for ambling out and watering the fruit trees in the back yard, or the monkey grass in front.
+I was also learning about watching the intensity of the sun befor ambling out and watering the fruit trees in the backyard, or the monkey grass in front.

 Protect Your Skin While Commuting To Work